fossi-foundation/fossi-foundation.github.io/riscv-munich.md

 digital hardware design and their ecosystem.
 In this presentation you will learn about our goals and activities.
 More information:
 [http://fossi-foundation.org/](http://fossi-foundation.org/)

+## Birds of a Feather Sessions

+We want to announce we plan to hold a few "Birds of a Feather" sessions on Friday, March 24.
+The idea is to have some more in-depth 60-minute discussions and gather your ideas and opinions.
+Based on the feedback we received so far about your interests we have the following sessions in mind:

+ * Open Source ASICs
+ * RISC-V Foundation and the RISC-V standards evolution
+ * RISC-V software ecosystem

+Please [get in touch](mailto:stefan@fossi-foundation.org) with us if you have ideas for other sessions.